TMUniversal/Emoji-Stealer/README.md

 ## Starting

-To start the bot, it must first be complied.
+To start the bot, the code must first be complied.

 - Run `yarn build`
 - You may then start with `yarn start` or, if you have pm2 installed: `pm2 start pm2-start.json`